Tight Fine-Grained Bounds for Direct Access on Join Queries: Disruption-Free Decompositions and the Direct-Access Algorithm

 Of course there are other hypertree decompositions $\mathcal D$ of $Q$ that we could have used for a direct access algorithm.
 The only property that we need is that $\mathcal D$ has no disruptive trio for $L$.
 If this is the case, then inspection of the proof of Theorem~\ref{thm:cover-preprocess} shows that we get an alternative algorithm whose preprocessing depends on the fractional width of $\mathcal D$.
-We will see next that this approach cannot yield better running times than Theorem~\ref{thm:cover-preprocess}.
+We will see next that this approach cannot yield a better running time than Theorem~\ref{thm:cover-preprocess}.
 To this end, we prove that any alternative decomposition contains the disruption-free decomposition in a way.

-\begin{lemma} Given a join query $Q$ and an ordering of its variables $L$, and let $\mathcal D$ be a hypertree decomposition of $Q$ with no disruptive trio.
+\begin{lemma} Let $Q$ be a join query, $L$ be an ordering of its variables, and $\mathcal D$ be a hypertree decomposition of $Q$ without disruptive trios with respect to $L$.
 Then, for every edge $e$ of the disruption-free decomposition of $Q$, there exists a bag $b$ of $\mathcal D$ such that $e\subseteq b$. \end{lemma} \begin{proof} Let $H$ be the hypergraph of $Q$.
-Assume by way of contradiction that there is an edge of the disruption-free decomposition $H'$ of $Q$ that is not contained in any bag of $\mathcal D$.
-Since $\mathcal D$ is a hypertree decomposition of $H$, for every edge $e$ of $H$, the decomposition $D$ contains, by definition, a bag $b$ such that $e\subseteq b$.
-Thus, the edge of $H'$ not contained in any bag of $\mathcal D$ must be of the form $P\cup\{v\}$ where $P$ consists of the preceding neighbors of $v$ at the moment of creation of the edge; here, when we say `preceding', we mean the neighbors that come before $v$ in $L$.
+Assume by way of contradiction that there is an edge of the disruption-free decomposition $H_0$ of $Q$ for $L$ that is not contained in any bag of $\mathcal D$.
+Since $\mathcal D$ is a hypertree decomposition of $H$, for every edge $e$ of $H$, the decomposition $\mathcal D$ contains, by definition, a bag $b$ such that $e\subseteq b$.
+Thus, the edge of $H_0$ not contained in any bag of $\mathcal D$ must be of the form $P\cup\{v\}$ where $P$ consists of the preceding neighbors of $v$ at the moment of creation of the edge; here, when we say `preceding', we mean the neighbors that come before $v$ in $L$.
 Consider the non-covered edge $e$ with the largest $v$.
-We show next that every pair of vertices in $e$ appears in a common bag in $D$.
-It is known that acyclic graphs are \emph{conformal}~\cite{Brault-Baron16}; that is, any set of pairwise neighbors must be contained in an edge.
+We show next that every pair of vertices in $e$ appears in a common bag in $\mathcal D$.
+It is known that acyclic hypergraphs are \emph{conformal}~\cite{Brault-Baron16}; that is, any set of pairwise neighbors must be contained in an edge.
 Thus, $\mathcal D$ has a bag containing $e$, which is a contradiction.